Catalysing youth-driven action for safer cities.

 Driving Systemic Change

-S²Cities is an open and iterative programme based on a cyclical process of system understanding, building capacities, prototyping solutions, and improving and scaling solutions.
+S²Cities is an open and iterative programme based on a cyclical process of understanding systems, strengthening capacities, ideating and implementing solutions, and scaling systems change.
+Activities in all cities follow this process.

 Our Approach